-Approximately 19,000 sexual assaults take place in the U.S. military each year.
 Military sexual trauma (MST), defined as rape, sexual assault, and sexual harassment, is fueled by the widespread gender-based discrimination within the U.S. military and exacerbated by U.S. military policies and practices.
-These polices and practices (1) victim-blame, (2) don't allow for the civil remedies available to non-military (civilian) Americans, and (3) fail to hold perpetrators accountable.
-In military units where sexual harassment is tolerated or initiated by senior officers, incidents of rape triple or quadruple.
+These policies and practices (1) victim-blame, (2) don't allow for the civil remedies available to non-military (civilian) Americans, and (3) fail to hold perpetrators accountable.
+In military units where sexual harassment is tolerated or initiated by senior officers, incidents of rape triple or quadruple.2 includes the investigation into allegations of sexual assault.
+Instead of an independent party, an officer within the perpetrator's chain-of-command is charged with investigating sexual assault complaints and is given an enormous amount of discretion.
+This discretion leads to conflicts of interest and abuse of power, especially as both the survivor and perpetrator may be under the same officer's command.
+Commanders also have an incentive to downplay or cover-up sexual assaults happening within their chain-of-command, as these crimes reflect poorly on the unit.

-According to the U.S. Department of Defense, discriminatory practices in the U.S. military should be dealt with through the chain of command, and "attempts should always be made to solve the problem at the lowest possible level."
-Servicewomen raped by fellow servicemembers rarely obtain justice: approximately only 1 out of every 100 sexual assaults in the military results in the conviction of the perpetrator.3 This is due to the multitude of obstacles rape survivors face in pursuing justice, including in reporting the crime, getting a thorough and impartial investigation, and seeing their assailant face appropriate charges and punishment.
-MST survivors don't report their assaults for several reasons: a 2010 survey of servicemembers found that 67% of women didn't report their assault because they felt "uncomfortable" reporting the assault, 54% feared reprisals from reporting, and 46% had heard about negative experiences others had gone through after reporting.4
+According to the DoD, discriminatory practices in the U.S. military should be dealt with through the chain of command, and "attempts should always be made to solve the problem at the lowest possible level."
+This

+Servicewomen raped by fellow service members rarely obtain justice: less than 1 out of every 100 sexual assaults in the military results in the conviction of the perpetrator.3 This is due to the multitude of obstacles rape survivors face in pursuing justice, including in reporting the crime, getting a thorough and impartial investigation, and seeing their assailant face appropriate charges and punishment.
+Nearly 86% of MST survivors do not report their assaults.4 A lack of confidence in the military justice process is believed to influence their decision to not report sexual assaults: the 2012 DoD report found 50 percent of victims believed that nothing would be done with their report, and 43 percent heard about negative experiences others had gone through after reporting.5